Stokkseyri is a lovely little village in South Iceland, close to Eyrarbakki village, which I have told you about in another travel blog.

 Páll tries the meat of all the animals he hunts and has tasted the polar bear meat, the meat of lions, giraffes, antelopes, etc.

-Páll has got several acknowledgments from the Safari Club International – SCI hanging on the walls of the museum.
+Páll has several acknowledgments from the Safari Club International – SCI hanging on the walls of the museum.

 Photo by Páll

 Up to 50 blind or visually impaired people can visit the museum at the same time.
-Several blind people have travelled from England to visit the museum this weekend.

 Photo by Páll

 Watch an interview that the TV station Stöð 2 made with Páll at the gun exhibition.
-It is in Icelandic only as it was on our news, but it will give you a rare glimpse into the museum and the guns.
+It is in Icelandic only, as it was on our news, but it will give you a rare glimpse into the museum and the guns.

 I often take my friends to the museum - Hildigunnur owns the travel company Rjúpa travel